No more sluggish performance, annoying notifications, and a complicated interface.

 My regular broadband, without an active VPN connection, provided speeds of 40.68 Mbps.

-I chose a VPN server in the United Kingdom — my actual location — which was likely to be the fastest virtual location, but I still expected the VPN to slow my speed a little.
+Next, I connected to Norton Secure VPN.
+I chose a server in the United Kingdom — my actual location — which was likely to be the fastest virtual location, but I still expected the VPN to slow my speed a little.

 My download speeds slowed to 16.48 Mbps.
 This is a pretty significant slowdown, but it wouldn’t be noticeable for most online activities except streaming very, very high-quality video (e.g. 4K HD).